Mongul

 Mongul (/ˈmɒŋgəl/) is a supervillain appearing in comic books published by DC Comics.
 Writer Len Wein and artist Jim Starlin created the first version of the character, who debuted in DC Comics Presents #27 (November 1980).
 Jerry Ordway created the second version, who first appeared in The Adventures of Superman #454 as the lord of Warworld.
 He was later embellished by Peter Tomasi and Scot Eaton in Showcase '95, #8.
-He is based on the Mongol Empire's founder Genghis Khan and his successors.The character was given an origin story in Green Lantern #23.2 by his co-creator Jim Starlin and artist Howard Porter as homage to the writers who participated in developing the character.
+He is based on the Mongol Empire's founder Genghis Khan and his successors, hence his name.
+The character was given an origin story in Green Lantern #23.2 by his co-creator Jim Starlin and artist Howard Porter as homage to the writers who participated in developing the character.
+He has become one of Superman's most enduring enemies belonging to the collective of adversaries that make up his rogues gallery.

 Debuting in the Bronze Age of Comic Books, Mongul has been featured in other DC Comics-endorsed products such as animated series, video games, a direct-to-DVD film, and merchandise such as action figures and trading cards.